SarahZimmermann-Schmutzler/juice_shop_challenges/README.md

     - Modern frameworks often include built-in mechanisms to prevent improper input handling.

 ### <ins>2) Broken Authentication</ins>
 **Broken Authentication** is a security vulnerability where an application’s authentication mechanisms are poorly implemented or configured, allowing attackers to take over user accounts or access protected resources.
 This vulnerability is listed in the OWASP Top 10 and represents a serious threat to web applications.
+A successful attack on authentication mechanisms can grant attackers full access to user accounts and their sensitive data.
+In the worst-case scenario, an attacker could gain administrative privileges and compromise the entire application.

 ### Causes of Broken Authentication
 1) **Weak Password Implementation**: